The Bankrate promise

 - Your loan uses precomputed interest.
-Precomputed interest front-loads the interest you pay each year so that the first month accounts for a greater share than the last month.
+Precomputed interest front-loads the interest you pay so that you pay more interest at the start of your loan, and the amount of interest you pay decreases with each successive month.
 When you pay off your loan early, you won’t significantly lower the cost of your car loan.
 In this case, it may be better to stick to the loan schedule.

 - You don’t have much debt.
 While it may seem counterintuitive, your credit score is calculated based on the types of debt you have and the length of your accounts.
 Since car loans are long-term debt, making consistent payments for years will help keep your credit score high.

-It may not always be the best decision to pay off your car loan early.
+Once you understand how to pay off a car loan early, it’s important to consider whether doing so is the best decision.
 If you’d face prepayment penalties or a potential hit to your credit score, the savings won’t be worth it.

 But if you want to get out of debt, eliminating car payments is one of the quickest ways to make room in your budget.
 Refinancing — or just making extra payments — are the best ways to pay off your car loan faster.
 Even if it’s just a few extra dollars a month, you will reduce your debt and may cut a few months out of your loan.